fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 }
 ```

-In this file are saved all credentials with respective fields.
-It should be located into project directory or user home directory as priority use file that is in project directory.
+To choose a credentials.dat file you should use parameter called ***location*** where there are two option 'project' and 'home' by default is home.

+The ***project*** option selected credentials.dat file located in your project directory.

+The ***home*** option selected credentials.dat file located in your home directory.

 ## AddCredential task